moatifbutt/r2s100k/README.md

 6. TensorboardX (https://pypi.org/project/tensorboardX/), (pip install tensorboardX)

 ## Dataset
 We present a large-scale R2S100K dataset to train and evaluate supervised/semi-supervised methods in challenging road scenarios.
-Our dataset can be downloaded from this [drive-link](https://drive.google.com/drive/folders/1Kstw2JGDjTrAXMKHjMN7fIVT3sTRqmRQ?usp=sharing).
+You can send an email at 'matifbutt@outlook.com' to get access to our R2S100K dataset.
+Our labeled dataset contains over 14000 images with 14 diverse road region classes, which are enlisted below along with their definition.

 ![image](https://github.com/user-attachments/assets/fcae628b-2111-43a9-8c98-822f4b14fec2)